busayyyo/personal-blog/site/content/post/an-ode-to-david-the-good-guy.md

 He beats his chest and says he's unlike Jackson, the arrogant ass.
 Unlike Tim, the pompous fool.

-He reels you in with a warm smile and throws you back in with a smirk on his face.
+He reels you in with a warm smile and throws you back in with a smug smirk.

 'I'm not trying to be an ass here, that was a slip,' he would say with a furrow in his brows, his left hand digging a pointed stick in your flesh to pick you back up - but not before he has demanded gratitude for his would-be benevolent act.